-Maine Forest Service says using free, online burn permit is illegal
+Maine Forest Service says using free, online burn permits is illegal

 Legislators merely need to repeal the $7 fee for each burn permit issued by the state’s online system, he said.

-“The change is critical as private online systems have issued permits at times not authorized” by the Forest Service that have resulted in wildfires, he said.
+“The change is critical as private online systems have issued permits at times not authorized” by the forest service that have resulted in wildfires, he said.

 Denico said that in the midst of winter it may be hard to appreciate the need to address the issue, but come spring, fires will return.
-He said the state averages 500 wildfires annually and issued more than 100,000 burn permits.
+He said the state averages 500 wildfires annually and issues more than 100,000 burn permits.

-The Forest Service is responsible for controlling wildfires, he said, and takes that job seriously.
+The forest service is responsible for controlling wildfires, he said, and takes that job seriously.

 “The best way to minimize the risk to people and property from outdoor fires is to ensure that outdoor burns are conducted only when conditions are safe,” he said.